diskuv/dkml-install-api/contributors/doc/packages/Console.rst

 * dkml-component-offline-test1

 The files will just be empty files, except for two important files:
-* dkml-install-setup.exe will print "Hello"
+* dkml-package-setup.exe will print "Hello"
-* dkml-install-uninstaller.exe will print "Bye"
+* dkml-package-uninstaller.exe will print "Bye"

 If this were not a demonstration, we would let the dkml-install-api framework generate those two files for us.

 .. warning::

-    dkml-install-setup.exe is implicitly native code produced by Dune.
+    dkml-package-setup.exe is implicitly native code produced by Dune.
     That means the build machine (the machine generating the Opam directory tree) must be the same ABI as the end-user machine (the machine where the installer runs).
 That is a sucky limitation!

-    So ... we could either download prebuilt ABI-specific dkml-install-setup.exe and dkml-install-uninstaller.exe, or we could distribute those two files as OCaml bytecode.
+    So ... we could either download prebuilt ABI-specific dkml-package-setup.exe and dkml-package-uninstaller.exe, or we could distribute those two files as OCaml bytecode.

 .. literalinclude:: ../../../package/console/setup/test/test_windows_create_installers.t